garcia/simfile/docs/source/migrating.rst

 supported :code:`.sm` files and was primarily developed for Python 2, with support for Python 3 on a separate branch.

-Version 2.0 is a near-complete rewrite of the library, with :code:`.ssc` support as the flagship feature.
-Aside from this and other features, the design of the software has changed significantly to bring :code:`simfile` in line with similar modern Python libraries.
+Version 2.0 is a near-complete rewrite of the library exclusively for Python 3, with :code:`.ssc` support as the flagship feature.
+Aside from new features, the design of the library has changed significantly to bring it in line with similar modern Python libraries.

 Simfile & chart classes